 In any case no rubbish should be thrown in to the wrong containers and of course nothing should be thrown into the beach or the sea.

-At the beach of Creta Maris Hotel no existence of endangered species has been mentioned.
+At the beach of Creta Maris Resort no existence of endangered species has been mentioned.
 In any case, if endangered species appear, then measures for their protection have to be taken.

 For example, some measures are mentioned below but in any case if you find an endangered species you should immediately contact the competent authorities of the state.